mzand111/DotNetLinuxDeploy/README.md

   `sudo dotnet [YourAppName].dll`

-10- `nano /etc/systemd/system/[YourAppName].service` and then use the `LinuxWebAppTest.service` to create your file
+10-`nano /etc/systemd/system/[YourAppName].service` and then use the `LinuxWebAppTest.service` to create your file.
+Replace LinuxWebAppTest with your app's name

+11-

+`sudo systemctl enable [YourAppName].service`

+`sudo systemctl start [YourAppName].service`

+12-`sudo nginx -s reload`